Irving scores 24 in Dallas debut, leads Mavs over Clippers - WHIZ News

 Norman Powell scored 24 points and Terance Mann added 21 for the Clippers, whose two-game winning streak ended.
 George added 20 points.
 Kawhi Leonard, who had two points in the first half, finished with 18.

-Coming off a 4-2 road trip, the Clippers never led and trailed by 19 in the first quarter.
+Coming off a 4-2 road trip, the Clippers trailed by 19 in the first quarter.

+“Ky just had that bounce and that mentality that I’m going to show what I can do and make my presence felt right away,” George said.
+“You felt it the second they got into their first possession, just his motor.”

+The Mavs scored 41 points in the opening quarter while shooting 60% from the floor.
+They outscored the Clippers 21-9 to start the game, propelled by Irving’s offense.

 The Mavs quickly stretched their lead to 10 points in the fourth.
 The Clippers got within five four times but the Mavs held them off.